Excoriate/go-service-boilerplate/docs/templates/README.md

 ---

 ### Linters 🧹
-This CLI includes a [MakeFile](https://www.gnu.org/software/make/) and a [TaskFile](https://taskfile.dev/#/) with the necessary (best practices) configuration to build and lint your CLI.
+This App includes a [MakeFile](https://www.gnu.org/software/make/) and a [TaskFile](https://taskfile.dev/#/) with the necessary (best practices) configuration to build and lint your App.
 Both tools include the same capability, so you can choose the one you prefer.
 In order to enforce [precommit](https://pre-commit.com/) hooks, run:
 ```bash
 # Using the TaskFile